 - Recruitment and retention of students and faculty of color

 - Institutional support and culture

-A minimum of one grant will be awarded, and the number distributed will be determined by organizational funds and quality of proposals.
+A maximum of two grants will be awarded.
 Proposals will be assessed via anonymized peer review.
 Projects led by scholars at and projects about Historically Black Colleges and Universities (HBCUs) will be privileged for funding.
 Funded projects should be completed within 12 months of award receipt.

 - At least one applicant per research team should be a current CPTSC member at time of proposal.
 All members of the research team must be current CPTSC members to receive funding.
 Membership information and application is found on the CPTSC membership page.
 Please contact Joanna Schreiber (firstname.lastname@example.org) if you have questions about your membership status or if membership poses an undue hardship.

 - Projects that involve non-academic community partnerships are encouraged, and non-academic community members do not need to be CPTSC members to participate.